stephenxs/SONiC/doc/qos/Shared-headroom-pool-design.md

   - No new database items or CLI introduced.
 - Support shared headroom pool in systems with dynamic buffer
   - The shared headroom pool should be updated whenever the headroom of a port is updated
-  - Over-subscribe ratio should be configurable
+  - Over-subscribe ratio or congesting probability should be configurable

 ### Architecture Design